 Guitarists and drummers and bassists, oh my!
 This week we talk about rockstars and doing it on tour buses.
-Featuring books by: Kylie Scott, Carmen Jenner, Kristin Callahan, C.M.
-Stunich, Caisey Quinn, and Olivia Cunnings.
+Featuring books by: Kylie Scott, Carmen Jenner, Kristen Callahan, Caisey Quinn, and Olivia Cunning.

 Doing it at: 5%

 Catnip: Rock Stars, Friends to Lovers, Virgin, Alpha Heroine